howardabrams/fuzzytoast/README.md

   * `$.fuzzytoast.default_error` - A function name to be used for all `error` requests.

+  * `$.fuzzytoast.default_success` - A function name to be used for all successful requests.

   * `$.fuzzytoast.default_finished` - A function name to be used for all `finished` requests.